Archit327/AZ900-/Azure VMware solution.md

 ### VMWare Workstation Player
 VMware Workstation Player is an ideal utility for running virtual machines on a Windows, Linux or MAC computers.
 Organizations use Workstation Player to deliver managed corporate desktops, while students and educators use it for learning and training.
 The free version is available for non-commercial, personal and home use
-### VMWare vSphere Hypervisor (ESXi)
+### VMWare vSphere Hypervisor or  ESXi
-Bare-metal hypervisor that installs directly onto your physical server
+It is said to be a main layer of virtualization i.e ESXi.
+Bare-metal hypervisor that installs directly onto your physical server.
+Now here bare meta means that the hardware does not have its own OS.

 ### VMWare vSphere Client
 - Is an interface that allows you to connect to a hypervisor